solatar/GoodReadsLibrary/README.md

 ```
 $ sudo -u postgres createdb library
 ```
 Exit psql with \q.
-Download the repository and cd to Library.
+Download and extract the repository and cd to GoodReadsLibrary-main.
 Run the app:
 ```
 mvn spring-boot:run
 ```